orchestracities/documentation/docs/tutorial.md

 #### Querying Context Data from the UI

 Querying entities from the Context Broker can be done from the Portal's UI.
-Log in from <https://portal.s.orchestracities.com/dashboard/> with your Keycloak credentials, and from the navbar on the home page select "Entities" under "Data Management".
+Log in the [Portal][1] with your Keycloak credentials, and from the navbar on the home page select "Entities" under "Data Management".

 ![](rsrc/portal/entities.png)